elecTRON-Fellowship/StayFit/README.md

 We got to learn about stuff related to MLOps, especially MLRun.
 We also got to use and test out Iguazio!
 Apart from this we also learned about the working of Firebase and how we could integrate it in our application for our use case.
 We also came across and learned about different architectures to try for our models before finalizing our current model.

 ## Project Gallery📷
+You Can check out the Figma Designs [here](https://www.figma.com/file/tEuKn1FEbi1hwfDHoG0YxS/StayFit?node-id=0%3A1)
 <p align="center">
 <img src="https://github.com/elecTRON-Fellowship/StayFit/blob/aayush_design/design/1.png" alt="drawing"/>
 </p>